Chygos/Projects/Taxi demand analysis/README.md

 ### Exploratory Data Analysis

 In the EDA part, analyses were divided into the following headings below.
-Different database queries were made to extract relevant information and further steps were taken using the `pandas`, 'seaborn`, `plotnine`, `matplotlib` libraries etc.
+Different database queries were made to extract relevant information and further steps were taken using the `pandas`, `seaborn`, `plotnine`, `matplotlib` libraries etc.

 **A. Yellow taxi performance summary**